Business Management and Finance

-The recommended courses are designed to give the student a general rather than a technical preparation.
+Whitman College offers a diverse array of courses in economics and finance as well as in data analysis, which can prepare students well for the professional as well as graduate academic careers.
+The recommended courses are designed to give the students a general rather than a technical preparation.
 The guiding principle of the program is the recognition that technical training in the field of business administration is best achieved in graduate school or through on-the-job training.
-A website which provides additional information is www.mba.com.
+Two websites that provide more insights into further academic and professional development in this field are www.mba.com and www.cfainstitute.org.
 Such a preparation qualifies Whitman graduates for many forms of business management training programs and provides a foundation for study in graduate schools of business.

 - Economics 101, 102, 114, 227, 268, 327, 358, and 409

-- Major study in economics, politics, and/or the sciences
+- Major study in economics, mathematics, computer science, politics, psychology and/or other sciences